-That may seem simple in essence.
-But in practice, there are several ways to define churn in the SaaS industry.
+Churn analytics and calculation may seem simple in essence.
+But in practice, there are several different types of churn and several ways to define churn in the SaaS industry:

-First, there’s customer level churn, where the customer cancels their account entirely.
-They end their relationship with your company.
+- Customer level churn, where the customer cancels their account entirely, meaning they end their relationship with your company.

-There's also subscription level churn.
-Here, the customer stays with you, but they downgrade their subscription service level (they might also upgrade it).
+- Subscription level churn, where the customer stays with you, but they downgrade their subscription service level (they might also upgrade it).

 As well as these different levels of churn, other factors play a role in influencing churn rates.
 Churn can be seasonal; you might find that it changes during certain months.